stappersg/vBook/src/reference/vSL/services.md

 };
 ```

-We can then use this service to query and update the database using the query language of mysql.
+This service is used to query and update the database using SQL commands.

 ```js
 // Query the database.